How to split a large video into smaller clips with Adobe Premiere Rush.

 You might also be interested in…

-Learn to use editing software to achieve realistic colour and subtly shift mood and tone.
+Learn to use editing software to achieve realistic color and subtly shift mood and tone.

 How to rotate video in Adobe Premiere Rush.